 Sure, it tasted good.
 But a grande frappuccino has 230 calories and the average creamer has about 25 calories per serving.
 That’s an extra 280 calories per day that I was consuming.

-Swapping out calorie-laden drinks like flavored coffees, juice, energy drinks, soft drinks, etc., for water is not only healthier, it will save you a ton of calories and go a long way in helping you lose those final 5lbs.
+Swapping out calorie-laden drinks like flavored coffees, juice, energy drinks, soft drinks, etc., for water is not only healthier, it will save you a ton of calories and go a long way in helping you lose that final 5lbs.

 When I first heard about intermittent fasting, I was intrigued.
 As a health coach and personal trainer, I’m interested in anything diet and fitness-related.